top of page

 ‘Education is the premise of progress, in every society, in every family.’- Kofi Annan

-In closing, we as individuals are lucky enough to access education and the least we can do as part of humanity is to educate ourselves on the conflicts that tear apart the lives of millions.
-Ignorance may be bliss, but it is also a barrier to empathy and change.
-UNICEF is the vehicle through which change takes a tangible form and our education of its efforts is vital.
-In supporting this organization, you are a part of true change and humanitarian love.
+In closing, we as individuals are lucky enough to access education, and as such, the least we can do as part of humanity is to educate ourselves on the conflicts that tear apart the lives of millions.
+Ignorance may be bliss, but it is also a significant barrier to empathy.
+UNICEF is the vehicle through which change takes a tangible form, and our education of its efforts is vital.
 We may not have a large influence over the actions of political figures but we do have an immediate say in who we follow and what we support.
 You can choose today to spread awareness through a simple conversation with a family member or a peer.
 If you would like to have an even greater impact, I highly encourage you to donate directly to the organization.
 I hope this article has helped to deepen your understanding of the conflict in the Middle East.

 Reference List